 This is the future, and we have robots doing it all: Cars that drive themselves, drones that navigate the sky and robot vacuums that find their way around furniture.
-A robot vacuum keeps things relatively clean and saves you the hassle of scheduling a maid service or nagging your kids to do their chores.
+A robot vacuum keeps things relatively clean and saves you the hassle of hauling out the heavy canister vacuum every time a bowl of peanuts falls on the floor.

 Robot vacuum buying guide: How big is your house?

 First things first: Consider how big your house is before you start browsing the Amazon aisles.
-Some robot vacuums, like the iLife V3s Pro, work better in small environments like apartments and townhomes, while models like the iRobot Roomba S9 are better-suited for spaces of up to 2,000 square feet with multiple rooms and multiple floors.
+Some robot vacuums, like the iLife V3s Pro, work better in small environments like apartments and townhomes, while models like the Roborock S4 Max are better-suited for spaces of up to 2,000 square feet with multiple rooms and multiple floors.
 Your pick will mainly depend on the size of your dwelling.

 Do you have carpets or hardwood?

 Thankfully, many manufacturers make robot vacuums that are suited for cleaning up after pets.
-Models like the iLife V3s Pro and the Roomba S9 scored the best in our robot vacuum lab tests, picking up nearly all pet hair on both hardwood and carpeting.
-And if you suffer from allergies, these robot vacuums have HEPA filters to help eliminate allergens that are hanging in the air.
+Models like the iLife V3s Pro, the Roomba S9, and the Roborock S4 Max scored the best in our robot vacuum lab tests, picking up nearly all pet hair on both hardwood and carpeting.
+And if you suffer from allergies, these robot vacuums have high-efficiency filters to help eliminate allergens that are hanging in the air.

 Of course, the downside to having a robot vacuum clean up after your pets is that you'll also have to make sure you plan for frequent maintenance.
-Things like the roller brush, side brushes and HEPA filters will eventually wear out and need replacing.
+Things like the roller brush, side brushes and filters will eventually wear out and need replacing.
 And even if you just want a robot vacuum to help with kitties that scoot their litter over the side, you'll need to remember to empty out the dustbin frequently so that it doesn't overflow.
-Look for dustbins larger than 600 milliliters if you only want to worry about emptying it out every few cleanings or so.
-Smaller bins are more likely to fill up after just one cleaning.
+Don’t want to think about it?

 Do you want a "smart" robot vacuum?

 If a robot vacuum has app capabilities, it often means that it also offers Amazon Alexa or Google Assistant integration.
-If it does, you can enable its voice-command capabilities by saying, "Start cleaning!" and the vacuum will get going.
+If it does, you can enable its voice-command capabilities by enabling the skill and saying "Roborock, start cleaning!" and the vacuum will get going.